 TON UP FOR MO’S TOP SCORER Montrose FC frontman Gary Fraser recently made his 100th appearance for the Club, becoming only the fifth of the current playing squad to…

-TOP PRIZE FOR ALAN Congratulations to Alan Wilson of Premier Cement Ltd, who walked off with first prize in last weekend’s Corporate Hospitality raffle.
-After enjoying a first class…
+TOP PRIZE FOR JANE Congratulations to Jane Low, who walked off with first prize in last weekend’s Corporate Hospitality raffle.
+After enjoying a first class meal and a great…

 Kick Off 3.00pm

 John Holt (Assistant Manager)

 Dundee-born Holt played his part in all of Dundee United's successes in the 1980s, breaking into the first team in 1974 along with the likes of David Narey and Andy Gray, and made regular appearances in midfield or defence for the club until 1987, when he left for Dunfermline.
 A playing spell at Dundee followed, before player/manager spells with Forfar Athletic, Deveronvale and Montrose.